THE GREAT WEATHER DIVINER

 ++++++++++++++++++++++++++++++++++

-BE SURE TO ALSO VISIT THE OTHER BLOGGERS FEATURED IN TODAY’S MARVELOUS MIDDLE GRADE MONDAY!
+BE SURE TO VISIT OTHER BLOGGERS ON TODAY’S MARVELOUS MIDDLE GRADE MONDAY

 It’s almost time for another Marvelous Middle Grade Monday.
 Won’t you join us?
 It’s here I share highlights from other individuals blogging about middle grade books.
 Many of the posts will have reviews, interviews, and tips on writing.
 Take a look at PAST MMGM POSTS.